insanj/OogyControllerManager/README.md

 startUserInteraction(): void {

   // in this example, we are on a hypothetical screen with several "cards".
-  // as we move on the keyboard on gamepad, we want to highlight the next card,
+  // as we move on the keyboard or gamepad, we want to highlight the next card,
   // until eventually, we press A to select a card

   this.cardIndex = 0;
   this.cards = [{}, {}, {}]; // example UI elements, most likely,
   // that we are navigating with keyboard or controller

   this.currentControllerListener = this.controllerManager.addListener({
     onControllerInput: (input) => {
       // here is where you may want to interrupt if you did not get a chance
       // to either (1) remove or (2) deactivate the listener beforehand,
-      // such as could be the case with pausing the game (`handleUserPausedGame`)
+      // or as a safeguard in case the screen is inactive but listener
+      // was not removed (yet) for some reason.
       // example: if (this.suppressUserInteraction === true) {
       //            return;
       //          }
+      // note: this is not for pausing; see blocking listeners
+      // for handling pause (`handleUserPausedGame`)

       switch (input) {
         default:
           return;
         case OogyControllerInput.start:
           this.handleUserPausedGameToggled();
-          // here is our 3rd catch for pausing,
+          // here is our 3rd path to pausing the game so far,
-          // and why this library can be helpful instead of doing this all by hand break;
+          // and why this library can be helpful instead of doing this by hand break;
         case OogyControllerInput.a:
           this.handleUserSelectedCard(this.cardIndex);